Flintlock is an annual regional exercise among African, allied and U.S. counterterrorism forces, and has taken place since 2006.

-Exercise Flintlock is designed to foster regional cooperation to enable our African partners to stabilize regions of North and West Africa, reducing sanctuary and support for violent extremist organizations.
-Exercise Flintlock provides increased interoperability, counterterrorism, and combat skills training while creating a venue for regional engagement among all TSCTP nations.
+Exercise Flintlock is designed to foster regional cooperation to enable our African partners to stabilize regions of North and West Africa, while reducing sanctuary and support for violent extremist organizations (VEOs).
+FL17 provides increased interoperability, counterterrorism, and combat skills training while creating a venue for regional engagement among partner nations.